andreborgesdev/the-devs-notebook/README.md

 # The dev's notebook 📚

-## The community made from devs to devs
+## This community was made with ❤️ from devs to devs

 Do your remember those really well put together notes that someone made on college that just saved your life for a test?
 That's what this community aspires to do!